flennerhag/mlens/docs/index.rst

 general benchmarks.
 If you would like to get involved, reach out to the project's Github_ repository.
 We are currently in beta testing, so please do report any bugs or issues by creating an issue_.
-If you are interested in contributing to development, see the :ref:`dev` for a quick introduction to ensemble implementation, or check out the issue tracker.
+If you are interested in contributing to development, see :ref:`dev` for a quick introduction to ensemble implementation, or check out the issue tracker.

 Core Features